dbmdz/solr-ocrhighlighting/docs/formats.md

 ## MiniOCR

 This plugin also includes support for a custom non-standard OCR format that we dubbed *MiniOCR*.
-This format is intended for use cases where reusing the existing OCR files is not possible or practical.
+You should use this format when reusing the existing OCR files is not possible or practical.
 In these cases, minimizing the storage requirements for the derived OCR files is important, which is why we defined this minimalistic format.

 A basic example looks like this: